White Collar Crimes

 Potential Defenses for White Collar Crimes

-Your San Diego criminal defense attorney will be able to tailor your defense to the specific crime and the circumstances surrounding the crime.
+Your San Diego white collar crimes lawyer will be able to tailor your defense to the specific crime and the circumstances surrounding the crime.

 For the crime of identity theft, your attorney may be able to claim you did not use the information obtained for any type of unlawful purpose, you had no criminal intent, or you are actually innocent and are the victim of either false accusations or mistaken identity.